Garrett-R16/Elevate/README.md

 ## The TVC Mount

-Although I have already designed [my own gimbaled mount](https://github.com/Garrett-R16/TVC_Mount), I wanted to try out something more simple, so lately I've been experimenting with a modified version of the [K-9 TVC Gimbal Gen 2](https://www.thingiverse.com/thing:4593287).
+Although I have already designed [my own gimbaled mount](https://github.com/Garrett-R16/TVC_Mount), I wanted to try out something more simple, so I experimented with a modified version of the [K-9 TVC Gimbal Gen 2](https://www.thingiverse.com/thing:4593287).
 See the image below.

 ![Gimbal Image 1](/Images/Gimbal/Gimbal1.png)

+After my first flight, I noticed many issues with the mount, so I decided to redesign it myself.
+See below for a picture.

 ## Testing

-I have yet to test the physical system altogether, but I hope to do so as soon as I get the PCB up and running.
-However, I have successfully simulated the PID controller using Simulink.
-I briefly go over this simulation at the end of the video discussed above.
+UPDATE: I recently launched the rocket!
+Twice, actually.
+For more information, check out [the video I created.](https://youtu.be/ULjHmWELAEA)